indeep81/Capstone-Project/README.md

 **Techniques used**:
 - Feature scaling (MinMax)
 - Train-test split (80/20)
-- Simple regression modeling with `sklearn`
+- Simple modeling with Zscore and IQR
-- Performance**:
-  - **R² Score**: ~1.0
-  - **RMSE**: 0
+- Advanced modeling with - XGBoost, ARIMA and Random Forest

 ### Evaluation

-We have to change what we are modeling, we are modeling the addition of all the features and that's the timing total which is not very useful.
+Originally we were modeling with all of the features and trying to predict timing_total which was not very useful.

-This confirms the feasibility of future, more advanced modeling using:
-- Ensemble techniques (Random Forests, Gradient Boosting)
-- Time-series forecasting (LSTM, ARIMA)
-- Multivariate anomaly detection
+After using the advanced modeling, we can see that XGboost is the best model as ARIMA only shows stability and Random Forest overfits easily on imbalanced data.

 ### Deployment (Planned)